What is short trading?

 Did you know?

 There are two types of short positions – Naked and Covered.
 A naked short is when you short an instrument without borrowing it.
-This strategy has been declared illegal in several countries, including the US, after the 2008-09 financial crisis.
+This strategy has been declared illegal in several countries, including in the US after the 2008-09 financial crisis, according to the European Commission.

 Derivatives trading is another way of short-selling instruments, presenting trading opportunities in rising and falling markets.
 Some long-term investors also use Derivatives trading as a hedging tool to protect against downside risks in their portfolios.
 They open an opposite position to an existing one to protect themselves from losses due to sudden short-term declines in the market.